Moses Lee Kim Poo: Career

 Although trained as an engineer, Lee was posted to the administrative service in 1974, serving in the development division of the Ministry of Finance (MOF).
 His first task was to write a paper about industrial land use.
 Two years later, Lee was transferred to the Ministry of National Development.
 As the government was phasing out pig farms on mainland, Lee was tasked to study the feasibility of shifting the pig farms to Pulau Ubin.
-However, he concluded that there would be a logistical constraint of bringing supplies to and fro the island, and the idea was not feasible.
+However, he concluded that there would be a logistical constraint of bringing supplies to and from the island, and the idea was not feasible.
 Thereafter, under the chairmanship of Cheng Tong Fatt, Lee was part of a committee to transform Singapore into a "garden city", serving as its secretary.

 After graduating from Harvard in 1982, Lee was posted to the Ministry of Environment.
 During this period, Lee was involved in writing progress reports and papers about the clean up of the Singapore River and the Kallang Basin to the Cabinet.
 Three years later, in 1986, he was transferred to the Ministry of Education, serving as director of personnel and planning matters.
 Lee oversaw the deployment of principals and senior management across schools.

 In 1987, Lee was appointed as principal private secretary to Prime Minister Lee Kuan Yew.
 Lee accompanied PM Lee on all overseas trips, and assisted with drafting speeches and presentations.
 In 1991, he was seconded to the Singapore Broadcasting Corporation as its general manager, replacing Wong-Lee Siok Tin.
 In 1994, Lee was appointed as permanent secretary for the Ministry of Labour and chairman of POSB Bank.

 In December 1997, Lee succeeded Er Kwong Wah as permanent secretary for the Ministry of Community Development.
 On 1 June 1999, Lee took over Koh Yong Guan as permanent secretary for the Ministry of Health.

 Later years

 In 2005, Lee stepped down as permanent secretary, and he was appointed as commissioner of the Inland Revenue Authority of Singapore.
 He held the role until his retirement on 1 November 2012, relinquishing the position to Tan Kim Siew.

-On 1 January 2013, Lee became chairman of the Sentosa Development Corporation and Tote Board, succeeding Loo Choon Yong and Bobby Chin Yoke Choong respectively.
+On 1 January 2013, Lee became chairman of the Sentosa Development Corporation and Tote Board, succeeding Loo Choon Yong and Bobby Chin respectively.
 On 1 November 2013, Lee was also appointed chairman of GuocoLand.